bjorn-ali-goransson/PowerScriptFileToInstallAndRunWordpressOnIISExpressAndMariaDB/README.md

 Create a project folder somewhere.
 Packages are downloaded to your home folder, under `.wpnib`.

-Paste the run.ps1 script in there and go `ps run.ps1` from the command prompt.
+Paste the run.ps1 script in there and go `./run.ps1` from a powershell-enabled console (run `powershell` from the command prompt).

     projects-root
      `--mariadb  # Your portable MariaDB installation